Free specialist counselling

 - screened and supervised by Bupa’s lead Clinical Psychologist and a BACP Accredited Counsellor

-- counsellors who have received guidance from Macmillan about the impact of cancer.
+- therapists who have received guidance from Macmillan about the impact of cancer.

-Bupa’s qualified counsellors are not experts in cancer and its treatment.
+Bupa’s qualified therapists are not experts in cancer and its treatment.
 For specialist cancer information, you should speak to a Cancer Information Nurse Specialist on the Macmillan Support Line.

-Bupa counselling and emotional well-being support is for anyone with cancer who is feeling:
+Bupa counselling is for anyone with cancer who is feeling: